If you need additional time to complete your graduate degree due to disability-related barriers, we can support you.

 We recommend that you familiarize yourself with the policies of your program and the School of Graduate Studies.

 Academic accommodations are provided to address the functional limitation(s) of your disability upon your academic progress.
-The planning of your academic accommodations are a collaborative effort between you, your Disability Counsellor, and University faculty.
+The planning of your academic accommodations are a collaborative effort between you, your Accessibility Advisor, and University faculty.

 In addition to the accommodations listed on our Accessibility Services for Registered Students page, there are specific accommodations available to graduate students.
 Depending on your program of study and your needs, you may be recommended for: